-Fairfield Lake has experienced another late-summer fish kill, and TPWD has suspended stocking at this lake until further notice.
+Fairfield Lake continues to experience late-summer fish kills, and TPWD has suspended stocking at this lake until further notice.
 Fish kills have been documented on this power-plant lake since 2003.
-They occur in August and September when hot weather and shorter days lead to a shortage of oxygen in the water.
+They occur in August and September when hot weather and shorter days lead to a shortage of oxygen in the water; the most recent one occurred on 09/20/2013.
 For updates, visit the Facebook page for TPWD's Tyler field office.

 Location: 5 miles northeast of Fairfield